-1. Market prices of breeding stock Breeding stock is assumed to be sellable to the market as at the corresponding stock valuation date.
-The prices adopted refer to the average historical selling prices transacted to local slaughter house.
-As the Group never sells its breeding stock before the end of its useful life, no historical actual sales figures are available.
+SLOCK the Group never sells its breeding stock before the end of its useful life, no historical actual sales figures are available.
 2. Costs of suckling hogs As there is insignificant biological transformation that takes place between the birth of these animals until they become finishing hogs, the cost approach was adopted.
 As the suckling hogs are only 4 weeks old at most, the recent cost incurred approximates the replacement cost.
+3. Market prices of finishing The adopted selling prices of finishing hogs/broilers (which are finishing hogs/broilers that are old hogs/broilers

+Market prices of breeding Breeding stock is assumed to be sellable to the market as at the corresponding stock valuation date.

-3. Market prices of finishing hogs/broilers The adopted selling prices of finishing hogs/broilers (which are finishing hogs/broilers that are old enough to be sold to the market) are determined using their market price at the actively traded local spot and/or future market as reference.
+The adopted selling prices of finishing hogs/broilers (which are finishing hogs/broilers that are old enough to be sold to the market) are determined using their market price at the actively traded local spot and/or future market as reference.
 The prices used in the valuation are in line with the actual prices recorded.

-4. Costs required The costs to complete used as an assumption in valuation are based to complete on the historical average feeding cost, medication and vaccination, grower payment, production housing, production overhead, the freight-to-slaughter and selling costs that would be incurred for sales.
+4. Costs required to complete

+The costs to complete used as an assumption in valuation are based to complete on the historical average feeding cost, medication and vaccination, grower payment, production housing, production overhead, the freight-to-slaughter and selling costs that would be incurred for sales.
 The estimated profits that would be required by a raiser are also applied in the valuation.